-Students in the Class of 2015 and subsequent classes are eligible for enrollment in the AFROTC program.
+Freshmen and first-term sophomores are eligible for enrollment in the AFROTC program.
 Full and partial scholarships that may cover tuition, fees, books, and/or a subsistence allowance are available, with levels dependent on qualifications and other factors.
 Scholarships are open to both freshmen and sophomores who excel in academics and display leadership potential.

-*USAF 101a and USAF 102b, Foundation of the U.S. Air Force Bai Lan Zhu
+* USAF 101a and USAF 102b, Foundation of the U.S. Air Force Timothy Secor

-*USAF 202b, The Evolution of U.S. Air and Space Power Scott Manning and Timothy Secor
+* USAF 202b, The Evolution of U.S. Air and Space Power Staff

 The development and employment of American air and space power from the Korean Conflict to the present.
 The distinctive capabilities and functions of air and space power; Air Force heritage and leaders; continued application of communication skills.
 Prerequisites: USAF 101, 102, and HIST 221.
 For enrollment credit only; cannot be applied toward the 36-course-credit requirement for the Yale bachelor's degree.
 Grades earned in this course do not count toward GPA or eligibility for General Honors.

-*USAF 401a and USAF 402b, National Security Affairs and Preparation for Active Duty Scott Manning and Timothy Secor
+* USAF 401a and USAF 402b, National Security Affairs and Preparation for Active Duty Staff

 Course in Another Department That Counts toward AFROTC Requirements